NC State vs. Louisville NCAA Football Odds, Plays and Insights | October 30, 2021

 - Louisville's games this season have gone over the total in two out of six opportunities (33.3%).

-- Louisville is 4-2 against the spread and 4-3 overall in games when it puts up more than 16.7 points.
+- When Louisville records more than 16.7 points, it is 4-2 against the spread and 4-3 overall.

-- Louisville is 4-2 against the spread and 4-3 overall when the team totals over 312.6 yards.
+- When Louisville totals more than 312.6 yards, the team is 4-2 against the spread and 4-3 overall.

-- This year the Cardinals have turned the ball over 11 times, three more than the Wolf Pack's takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.